Drawing People

 It will meet on Zoom

-No matter what level you’re at, this class will give you time and tools to develop your technique in drawing the human body
+No matter what level you’re at, this class will help you develop your skills in drawing the human body

 We’ll explore your own particular voice and style as it relates to figure drawing